floweredscarf/su25/labs/lab20/index.md

     giraffe
     octopus

-Now the collection is sorted by length and elements with the same length are in alphabetical order with each other.
+After the two sort calls on the same list, now the collection is sorted by length and elements with the same length are in alphabetical order with each other.
 If our sorting algorithm was not stable, then we would potentially lose the alphabetical information we achieved in the previous sort.